Fiorina scores well on social media in face-off with Trump

-NEW YORK (Reuters) - Carly Fiorina surged toward the top of social media ranks during CNN’s Republican debate, emerging as the second-most tweeted candidate and finishing in the top four in a Thomson Reuters gauge of social media sentiment.
+NEW YORK, Sept 17 (Reuters) - Carly Fiorina surged toward the top of social media ranks during CNN’s Republican debate, emerging as the second-most tweeted candidate and finishing in the top four in a Thomson Reuters gauge of social media sentiment.

 Stealing much of the spotlight from persistent social media leader Donald Trump, Fiorina also had one of the most tweeted moments of the Wednesday night debate with her challenge of the GOP front-runner over his reported remark on her looks.